-- 40.2.1 National Referees are those authorized by the national federations to officiate in their highest-level national competitions and registered with the FIVB. - 40.2.2 The national federations are the sole bodies in each country to identify and grant accreditation to the person who has been proven to have complete knowledge of the Official Volleyball Rules and their application during actual game situations. - 40.2.3 The national federation establishes its own procedures for nomination and then registers its National Referees with the FIVB Volleyball Events Department, and the national federation must send a copy of the registration to the Continental Confederation Referee Commission.
+- 40.2.1 National Referees are those authorized by the national federations to officiate in their highest-level national competitions and registered with the FIVB. - 40.2.2 The national federations are the sole bodies in each country to identify and grant accreditation to the person who has been proven to have complete knowledge of the Official Volleyball Rules and their application during actual game situations. - 40.2.3 The national federation establishes its own procedures for nomination and then registers its National Referees with the FIVB Volleyball Department through the VIS system, and the national federation must send a copy of the registration to the Continental Confederation Referee Commission.

-40.3 INTERNATIONAL REFEREE CANDIDATES
+40.3 INTERNATIONAL REFEREE CANDIDATES (Courses made at continental level)

-40.3.1 Candidates to the title of International Referee are National Referees, as stated in Article 40.2 above, who, after being registered with the FIVB during three of the past five years, have participated in and passed one International Refereeing Course authorized by the FIVB.
-They receive a certificate of International Referee Candidate from the FIVB.
+40.3.1 Candidates to the title of International Referee are National Referees, as stated in Article 40.2 above, who, after being registered with the FIVB during three of the past five years, have participated in and passed one International Refereeing Course organised by a Continental Confederation and authorized by the FIVB.
+They receive a certificate of International Referee Candidate from the respective Continental Confederation.

-The minimum age to participate in an International Refereeing Course is twenty-five (25) and maximum is forty-one (41) at any time during the year of the course, proven by passport which contains at least the year of the person's birth.
+The minimum age to participate in an International Refereeing Course is twenty-five (25) and maximum is forty-five (45) at any time during the year of the course, proven by an official passport which contains at least the year of the person's birth.

 - 40.3.2 Only National Referees registered with the FIVB are entitled to participate in an International Refereeing Course.
-The applicant must be registered for three of the past five years with the FIVB as a National Referee and pass the medical tests. - 40.3.3 If the Referee passes the international refereeing course, he/she will be recognized as an International Referee Candidate. - 40.3.4 The procedure for nomination is the following: - a. at the end of the course, the Course Director awards the participants an Attestation of Participation.
-This attestation must be ratified by the Refereeing Commission at its following meeting; and - b. after the ratification is granted, the FIVB Volleyball Events Department issues a certificate to each approved participant and remits these to the corresponding national federation.
+The applicant must be registered for three of the past five years with the FIVB as a National Referee and pass the medical tests. - 40.3.3 If the Referee passes the international refereeing course, he/she will be recognized as an International Referee Candidate by their Continental Confederation and so informed to FIVB.

-- c. score sheets of matches officiated after passing the course could be considered for his/her eventual nomination as international referee unless the FIVB Refereeing Commission did not ratify him/her.
-For Beach Volleyball, events in the year that the candidates have attended the course, cannot be used for his/her eventual nomination as international referee. - 40.3.5 English shall be the working language of the International Referee Candidates. - 40.3.6 Continental Referees: Referees having successfully finished a Referee Candidate Course in any language other than English will be nominated as "Continental Referees" and will be authorized to officiate at Continental level only.
+- 40.3.4 The procedure for nomination is the following: - a. at the end of the course, the Course Director awards the participants an Attestation of Participation.
+This attestation must be ratified by the Continental Refereeing Commission at its following meeting; and - b. after the ratification is granted, the Continental Confederation issues a certificate to each approved participant and remits these to the corresponding national federation. - c. score sheets of matches officiated after passing the course could be considered for his/her eventual nomination as international referee unless the Continental Refereeing Commission did not ratify him/her.
+For Beach Volleyball, events in the year that the candidates have attended the course, cannot be used for his/her eventual nomination as international referee. - 40.3.5 English shall be preferably the working language of the International Referee Candidates but Continental Confederations can accept another official FIVB language. - 40.3.6 Referees having successfully finished an International Referee Candidate Course in any language other than English will be nominated by the respective Continental Confederation and will be authorized to officiate at Continental level only.